COVID-19 UPDATE

 Burning Alternatives:

-1. Tree Trimmings
+Tree Trimmings & Branches

-2. Yard Waste
+Yard Waste & Leaves

-ONLY leaves and grass clippings can be placed in a pile on your unmaintained boulevard.
-Dirt, sod, rocks, or constructions material, invasive species WILL NOT be accepted.
-PLEASE DO NOT BAG YARD WASTE OR PLACE A TARP BENEATH YOUR PILE.
+• Only leaves and grass clippings can be placed in a pile on your unmaintained boulevard.

-Please rake gravel and sand onto asphalt surface.
-PLEASE DO NOT MAKE PILES.
+• Rake gravel and sand onto asphalt surface.

 Yard or garden waste are accepted at the McKelvey Creek Regional Landfill located in Trail, BC.
 For more information on materials that are accepted, please follow this link to the Regional District of Kootenay Boundary website.